 Application Information

-SUDOT requires potential students to go through OTCAS for the application process.
+Shenandoah University’s Division of Occupational Therapy requires all applicants to go through OTCAS for the application process.
 This is an online centralized application service located at www.otcas.liaisoncas.com which has a thorough and accurate list of all required documents and prerequisites for the program.
-For a list of the prerequisites, please go to Shenandoah University which can be found on the list of participating programs located on OTCAS.
+You can also find prerequisite information on the Program Admission Prerequisites tab below.

 For application questions, contact otdadmissions@su.edu.